mroth/cssquirt/README.md

     => nil

 #### Working on groups of files
-Use `CSSquirt::FileList` which just extends the goodness of a Rake::FileList and adds some batch processing.
+Use `CSSquirt::ImageFileList` which just extends the goodness of a [`Rake::FileList`](http://rake.rubyforge.org/classes/Rake/FileList.html) and adds some batch processing.
 The batch processing is smart enough to report errors to you on specific files via `STDERR` but will just omit those files from the final output.

     >> filez=CSSquirt::ImageFileList.new('samples/*')
     => ["samples/16px_rocket.png", "samples/64px_bomb.png", "samples/example.gif", "samples/example.jpg", "samples/example.mp3", "samples/example.svg", "samples/toobig.gif"]